 |Title:||Head Swimming Coach|

-Steve Schadt, a Whitworth swimming alum entering his tenth year as head coach of the Pirate program in 2012-13, has had a very successful first nine seasons leading the Bucs.
-He has led the Whitworth men to nine Northwest Conference titles, while the women earned conference championships in 2008, 2010 and 2011.
-The women's team finished 10th at the 2008 NCAA Division III Championships, while his 2003-04 men placed 11th at the 2004-05 NCAA Championships and the men have had top-20 finishes during the last three seasons.
+Steve Schadt, a Whitworth swimming alum entering his 11th year as head coach of the Pirate program in 2013-14, has had a very successful first ten seasons leading the Bucs.
+He has led the Whitworth men to ten Northwest Conference titles, while the women have earned conference championships four times (2008, 2010, 2011, 2013).
+The women's team finished 10th at the 2008 NCAA Division III Championships, while his 2003-04 men placed 11th at the 2004-05 NCAA Championships and the men have had a total of five top-20 finishes.

 Schadt has coached Samantha Kephart and Rory Buck to NCAA Division III individual championships.